Cosmin1907/bitcoin-forecast/README.md

 1. Identify key variables that correlate with significant Bitcoin price changes.
 2. Predict if Bitcoin's price will rise or fall in the near term and determine the likely trend strength.

+1. **Business Requirement 1:** Data Visualization and Correlation study:
+   - Will inspect the data related to the closing price.
+   - Will conduct a correlation study (Pearson and Spearman) to understand better how the variables are correlated to the closing price.
+   - Will plot the main variables against the closing price to visualize insights.

+2. **Business Requirement 2:** Classification, Regression:
+   - We want to predict the closing price of the new day.
+Will build a regression model.
+   - We want to predict if it is a good momnet o buy or to sell.
+We want to build a classification model for buy and sell signals.

 [Back to Table of contents](#table-of-contents)

 ## Hypothesis and How to Validate